FAIRChemistry/FAIRFlow/specifications/datamodel_b07_tc.md

 ### TopicClassification

-- term
+- value
   - Type: string
   - Description: Topic or Subject term that is relevant to this Dataset.
-- vocabulary
+- vocab
   - Type: string
   - Description: Provided for specification of the controlled vocabulary in use, e.g., LCSH, MeSH, etc.
-- vocabulary_url
+- vocab_uri
   - Type: string
   - Description: Specifies the URL location for the full controlled vocabulary.